drummerboyministries/roster/README.md

 # roster
-An integrated application for maintaining class rosters
+An integrated application for maintaining class rosters and church directories